pulumi/workshops/aws-advanced-cicd/README.md

 ### 📚 II.
 Concepts

-**Cloud compliance** refers to the process of ensuring that cloud-based systems, services, and data storage adhere to relevant laws, regulations, standards, and best practices governing security, privacy, and data protection.
+**Cloud compliance**: refers to the process of ensuring that cloud-based systems, services, and data storage adhere to relevant laws, regulations, standards, and best practices governing security, privacy, and data protection.

-**Policy as Code** involves codifying policy definitions, which allows for their automated enforcement and evaluation within various stages of IT operations and development pipelines.
+**Policy as Code**: involves codifying policy definitions, which allows for their automated enforcement and evaluation within various stages of IT operations and development pipelines.
 This method leverages version control systems, automation tools, and continuous integration/continuous deployment (CI/CD) pipelines to ensure that policies governing security, compliance, resource usage, and access controls are consistently applied across the entire ecosystem.

-**Built-in packs** bundle compliance policies that are easily extendable with the aim to speed up development and ensure best practices from day one.
+**Built-in packs**: bundle compliance policies that are easily extendable to speed up development and ensure best practices from day one.

 ### 🎬 II.
 Steps